Ginabest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Creates an empty file called hello
+To add excution command to  hello